Roseland Ballroom: 52nd Street location

-The original New York Roseland was torn down in 1956 and it moved to its new venue on West 52nd, a building that Brecker earlier had converted from an ice-skating rink to a roller-skating rink.
+The original New York Roseland was torn down in 1956 and it moved to its new venue on West 52nd, a building that Brecker earlier had converted from an ice-skating rink to a roller skating rink.
 It had been built in 1922 at a cost of $800,000 by the Iceland ice-skating franchise.
 A thousand skaters showed up on opening night at the 80-by-200-foot rink on November 29, 1922.
 Iceland went bankrupt in 1932 and the rink opened as the Gay Blades Ice Rink.
-Brecker took it over in the 1950s and converted it to roller-skating.
+Brecker took it over in the 1950s and converted it to roller skating.

 Time magazine described the new Roseland's opening interior as a "purple-and-cerise tentlike décor that creates a definite harem effect."
-Brecker attempted to maintain its ballroom dancing style, banning rock and roll and disco.
+Brecker attempted to maintain its ballroom dancing style, banning rock and roll and, later, disco.
 In 1974 Brecker told The New York Times, "Cheek-to-cheek dancing, that's what this place is all about."

 Brecker sold the building in 1981 to Albert Ginsberg.
 Under the new owners the Roseland began regularly scheduled "disco nights", which gave rise to a period when it was considered a dangerous venue and neighborhood menace.
 In 1984, a teenager was shot to death on the dance floor.
 In 1987, a 34 year old Harlem man was fatally shot in the lobby.

 In 1990, after Utah tourist Brian Watkins was killed in the subway, four of the eight suspects (members of the FTS gang) were found partying at Roseland.
 As a result, Roseland discontinued the "disco nights".

-In 1993, Kurt Cobain of Nirvana recovered from a near overdose to play a show with the band there, and it was where Fiona Apple in 2000 had a meltdown and left the stage in the middle of a show.
 Roseland's low-rise three-story structure on top of the quarter-acre dance floor in the middle of midtown Manhattan stirred concerns over its being torn down for redevelopment.
 In 1996, a new owner, Laurence Ginsberg, filed plans to tear down the venue and replace it with a 42-story, 459-unit apartment building.
 A spokesman for Ginsberg said the filing was to "beat a deadline for new, more stringent earthquake codes, which went into effect earlier" in 1996.
-The interior space has been subsequently renovated.
-The site was redeveloped into Aro, a 62-story apartment tower.
+The interior space was subsequently renovated.
+Demolition of the site began in 2014.
+The site was redeveloped into ARO, a 62-story apartment tower, with retail space built at the former entrance site.

 Closure

-In November 2013, it was announced that Lady Gaga would headline seven shows (March 28, 30, 31 and April 2, 4, and 6 of 2014), which would be the final performances at the venue.
+In November 2013, it was announced that Lady Gaga would headline six shows (March 28, 30, 31 and April 2, 4, and 6 of 2014), which would be the final performances at the venue.
 It was her first time performing there.
-A seventh show was added, held on April 7, 2014, which officially closed the venue.
+An extra, seventh show was added, held on April 7, 2014, which officially closed the venue.
 "G.U.Y." was the final song performed at Roseland Ballroom.